Privacy Notice for California Residents

 Non-Discrimination

-CDS will not discriminate against you for exercising any right(s) you have under the CCPA.
-Unless the CCPA specifically permits it, CDS will not:
+CDS will not discriminate against you for exercising any right(s) you have under the CCPA or the CPRA.
+Unless the CCPA/CPRA specifically permits it, CDS will not:

 • Charge you different prices or rates for goods or services, including through granting discounts or other benefits, or imposing penalties